matomo-org/developer-documentation/docs/heatmap-session-recording/setup.md

 Yes, there are:

-* An additional HTTP request is needed to load your website which decreases your page load time
+* An additional HTTP request is needed to load your website which increases your page load time
 * If your `piwik.js` ever becomes writable, the HeatmapSessionRecording tracker would be loaded twice (in such a case the tracker notices it was already initialized and won't track everything twice)

 If possible, we recommend making the `piwik.js` file writable.